October 17, 2025

 • Software that drafts routine emails, reports or social media posts based on simple inputs.

-• AI chatbots that answer customer questions 24/7, providing instant support outside of working hours.
+• AI chatbots that answer customer questions 24/7, providing instant support and real time feedback outside of working hours.

 As above, many UK SMEs are already using AI for these kinds of tasks.